probe-lab/network-measurements/results/rfm21-hydras-performance-contribution.md

 ### Dataset

 We uploaded all node logs to [web3.storage](http://web3.storage).
 The following table lists all log files, their CID, and region in which the logs were gathered.
-To analyse these logs we were using commit `6cda10c` from `https://github.com/dennis-tra/ipfs-lookup-measurement`
+To analyse these logs we were using commit `6cda10c` from `https://github.com/dennis-tra/ipfs-lookup-measurement`.
+Put all files inside the folder `data/2022-12-08_hydra_dial_down`

 | Log File                            | Region         | CID                                                         |
 | ----------------------------------- | -------------- | ----------------------------------------------------------- |